 More importantly, if correspondence from other congregations or from Headquarters were sent to a home address, letters involving allegations of abuse from other locales could theoretically be intercepted before they ever reached the body of elders.

-Whatever the case, it’s clear Watkins lived just a few short steps from the church where his victims attended meetings.
+Whatever the case, it’s clear Watkins lived just a short distance from the church where his victims attended meetings.

 Watkins, a Traveling Elder